-- the ability to operate in an exceedingly competitive industry; - factors beyond our control, including air traffic congestion, adverse weather, federal government shutdowns, aircraft-type groundings, increased security measures or disease outbreaks; - the ability to realize the anticipated strategic and financial benefits of the ATSA with Amazon; - · any restrictions on or increased taxes applicable to charges for ancillary products and services; or - our concentration in the Minneapolis-St. Paul market.
+- changes in economic conditions; - the price and availability of aircraft fuel and our ability to control other costs; - threatened or actual terrorist attacks or security concerns; - the ability to operate in an exceedingly competitive industry; - factors beyond our control, including air traffic congestion, adverse weather, federal government shutdowns, aircraft-type groundings or increased security measures; - the ability to realize the anticipated strategic and financial benefits of the ATSA with Amazon; - any restrictions on or increased taxes applicable to charges for ancillary products and services; or - our concentration in the Minneapolis-St. Paul market.